Ikkan

 Ikkan (一貫) (1817–1893) was one of the most renowned netsuke artists in Japan during the Edo period.

+Biography

 He was from Nagoya, Owari province, central Japan.
-His pieces can be found in many museum collections and achieve high prices at auctions.

 He was part of a group of carvers in Nagoya, amongst who were Masayuki (正行), Masatoshi, Masatami and Masamitsu.
 The Nagoya school was established earlier in the 18th century under Tametaka.

+His pieces can be found in many museum collections and achieve high prices at auctions.